Hi! You've reached our website for customers based outside of the United States.

 Cryptocurrencies have been around since Bitcoin, the original cryptocurrency, launched in 2009.
-However, only in the last 3 or 4 years they have developed from something with a limited, niche following of mainly tech enthusiasts into a new asset class that promises to carve out a long term and important role in mainstream financial markets.
+However, only in the last few years they have developed from something with a limited, niche following of mainly tech enthusiasts into a new asset class that promises to carve out a long term and important role in mainstream financial markets.

 When disruptive technologies succeed in fundamentally changing markets and also have a financial asset form, they are generally the assets that show the biggest gains in value over time.
-Ten years ago, Amazon’s stock was worth around $83; today the same stock trades for around $1,900.
-That’s an increase of almost 2,200% - a huge profit for early investors and one that almost only happens with disruptive technologies.
+Ten years ago, Amazon’s stock was worth around $83; today the same stock trades for over $3,000.
+This is a huge profit for early investors and one that almost only happens with disruptive technologies.

 Some traders believe the ‘disruptive’ new technology of cryptocurrencies will fundamentally change money and commodity markets in the upcoming years; they are hoping for the kind of huge returns that early investors in promising tech stocks are hunting.1

 Likewise the price of cryptocurrencies like Ethereum, for example, has also skyrocketed since its launch as it was priced at only $0.31, and by November 2021 it hit a record-high of $4,880.